webxdc/website/src-docs/spec/sendUpdate.md

 - `update.href`: optional string that can be passed as the navigation location to the webxdc app.
+  For now, only hash or fragment references are allowed.
-  If specified the string must start with `/` and contain only the "path" part of an URL, without any origin (scheme and domain) parts.
+  Strings must start with `#` and can not contain any origin, path or query parts.

 - `update.document`: optional, name of the document in edit (eg. the title of a poll or the name of a text in an editor)